 The market was established in 1730 on a 120-square-foot plot of land.
 This helped solidify Lancaster as a “market town.”
 Over the years, stalls were built, and eventually, a simple building was erected.
 However, in 1889 the current Market House was built by English architect James Warner.
 Completed within five months, it features a red brick façade, two terracotta-topped towers, and a slate roof.

 Lancaster’s Central Market is currently home to over 60 local vendors.
 You can find all kinds of things on the market.
-There are cheeses, meats, breads, pastries, flowers, crafts, home décor, and even essential oils.
+There are cheeses, meats, pieces of bread, pastries, flowers, crafts, home décor, and even essential oils.
 There is also a good amount of ethnic food.
 You should definitely stop at the Isabelle Cuisine stall, which specializes in West African dishes and drinks.
 They have Bissap, which is a drink made with hibiscus flowers.
 It is delicious!

 Lancaster’s Central Market is open Tuesday, Friday, and Saturday from 6 a.m. to 3 p.m.